anduleh/anduleh/README.md

 ## Hello World!
 I'm Andrew Li 👋

-I'm a Certified Solutions Architect for Amazon Web Services, Microsoft Azure, and Google Cloud Platform!
-As a System Administrator by day and an ethical hacker by night, I enjoy building smart and efficient tools that make people's lives easier.
+I am a Software Engineer who specializes in cloud-native solutions at Microsoft.
+I am also a certified Solutions Architect for Amazon Web Services, Microsoft Azure, and Google Cloud Platform.
 My passion is to bridge the gap between people and technology.

 ## 📘 About Me

 <img src="sus.png" height="200" align="right">

-- 💻 I’m currently working as a System Administrator
+- 💻 I’m currently working as a Software Engineer
 - ☁️ I'm interested in Cloud Computing and Systems Design
 - 🛠️ I’m currently developing a Chrome extension
 - 📖 I’m currently preparing to take the GMAT exam